chocolatey/choco-wiki/CommandsVersion.md

 ##Parameters
 ###PackageName
 Name of package to check.
 If left empty, assumes you meant check chocolatey.
+If `all`, then compares all installed packages.

 ###Source (optional)
 Source (directory, share or remote url feed) the package comes from.